 * Possibility of budget deal before midnight seen as remote

-* Most S&P 500 sectors could be vulnerable, financial stocks at risk
+* Most S&P 500 sectors could be vulnerable, financial stocks

 * Major indexes still on track for positive September